dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Compare several multi-classification modeling techniques with a focus on tree models like `XGBoost` and `Random Forest`.
 - Compare class balancing techniques like `RandomUnderSampler`, `SMOTE`, with unbalanced performance.
 - Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns and key factors as they evolve over time.
-- Use `SHAP` and `Feature Ablation` to Analyze and identify the most important relationships between wilfire severity and risk factors.
+- Use `SHAP` and `Feature Ablation` to Analyze and identify the most important relationships between wildfire severity and risk factors.

 ## Key Initial Insights
-- In the grid network, there were a total of **132,810** incidents of wildfires detected between 01/01/2018 and 12/31/2024 thoughout the state.
+- In the grid network spread over 6 years, there were a total of **608,880** datapoints represented.
+Of these:
-- **24,890** of these were *high* risk incidents causing significant property damage or acreage burned.
+  - **538** grids detected wildfires that caused significant **property damage**.
+  - **21,802** grids detected wildfires that caused significant **acreage burns**.
+  - **> 500,000** datapoints had no significant events

-- The current tree‑based models, XGBoost and Random Forest, are achieving F1 scores of around 70%.
-This is a reasonable but modest level of performance, likely constrained by the coarse spatial resolution of the grid and the substantial regional variability in California’s climate.
+- The current models, XGBoost and Random Forest, are achieving **macro F1 scores of around 70%** with the **ignition** and **spread** targets.
+This is a modest level of performance, likely constrained by the coarse spatial resolution of the sampling grid and the substantial regional variability in California’s climate.
-- Human factors weigh heavily in the models.
-Notably, `Population` and `Housing` density contribute substantially to the fire ignition models.
+- The intersection of **human habitation** and **infrastructure** with **dense forests** weigh heavily in the models.
+Notably, areas where there are dense **power line** and **roads**.
-- Regional factors like `WUI interface` and `WUI intermix` zones contribute reasonably as well.
-- Standalone weather variables appear to have a strong influence on fire spread and damage, but a comparatively smaller effect on ignition.
+- Weather features appear to have a stronger influence on fire spread and damage, and a slightly smaller effect on ignition.
+- Indicators for **drought**  and **dry fuel material** have the most effect among the climate factors.

 ## Early Results